marrink-lab/vermouth-martinize/README.md

 Note that vermouth and Martinize2, in particular development versions, may contain bugs that cause it to produce incorrect topologies.
 Check the produced output carefully!

+Martinize2 and vermouth have `mdtraj` as optional dependency as an alternative to dssp.

 The behavior of the `pip` command can vary depending of the specificity of your python installation.
 See the [documentation on installing a python package][pipdoc] to learn more.